avidalmeza/anticolonial-envstudies/text/about.md

-**About this Repository**
+**About this resource**
 <br>
 Anticolonial voices in environmental studies coursework are frequently homogenized, unaccredited, and romanticized for a skewed Eurocentric viewpoint.
 This nonexhaustive repository includes several learning materials, like peer-reviewed papers, podcasts, talks, and articles.
-It was initially compiled for the University of Puget Sound by Alessandra Vidal Meza and Danny Kedansky in May 2022.